-“We’ve been hearing a lot of feedback that suggested these were topics of concern for the industry,” Kapil Arora, field agricultural engineer with ISU Extension and Outreach and one of the leading authors said.
+“We’ve been hearing a lot of feedback that suggested these were topics of concern for the industry,” said Kapil Arora, field agricultural engineer with ISU Extension and Outreach and one of the leading authors.
 “This prompted us to look at these topics to find alternatives and new methods to understand and manage the maintenance needs of these facilities.”

-Regular building inspection and maintenance can increase the life of buildings, reduce annual costs, prevent system failures and reduce inefficiencies that can negatively impact animal health, production and economic returns.
+Regular building inspection and maintenance can increase the life of buildings, reducing annual costs, preventing system failures, and reducing inefficiencies that can negatively impact animal health, production and economic returns.
 Swine producers can benefit from guidance on best practices and new techniques to protect their swine building investment.

 Arora said a potential problem is the recirculation of undesirable gases during periods of minimum ventilation in winter.
 The ventilation fans pull the gases out, but these gases can often recirculate through the soffits, causing premature damage to the facility roof.
 One solution is to close the soffit air intakes and install new air intakes on the gable end of the facility.

-The publications are available for free through the ISU Extension and Outreach store.
+The publications are available free through the ISU Extension and Outreach store.
 They include:

 Enhancing the Longevity of Swine Building Components (AE 3543): https://bit.ly/3vAH1Qu